openstack/os-ken/doc/source/library.rst

 Library
 *******

-Ryu provides some useful library for your network applications.
+OS-Ken provides some useful library for your network applications.

 .. toctree::
    :maxdepth: 1